Texas Roadhouse butchers compete in meat cutting competition

 “We practice for months,” said Lorenzo Martinez, a butcher at the west Wichita Texas Roadhouse.
 “But we do this every day.
 We always practice with a purpose and this is a purpose right now, and hopefully, we will advance to the next round.”

-Each participant received 30-40 lbs of beef, consisting of one sirloin, one filet and one ribeye to cut.
+Each participant received 30-40 pounds of beef, consisting of one sirloin, one filet and one ribeye to cut.

 The butchers, or meat cutters, were judged on quality, yield and speed in the timed cut-off.